Eggdrop

 Eggdrop is a popular IRC bot and the oldest that is still being maintained.

-Development History

 It was originally written by Robey Pointer in December 1993 to help manage and protect the EFnet channel #gayteen; one Eggdrop bot version was named Valis.

-Eggdrop was originally intended to help manage and protect channels from takeover attempts and other forms of IRC war.
+Eggdrop was originally intended to help manage and protect channels from takeover attempts.

 Features

 The bot is written in the C programming language and features interfaces for C modules and Tcl scripts that allow users to further enhance the functionality of the bot.

 A large number of Tcl scripts are available to expand the bot's functionality, most of them written by Eggdrop users.

 Scripts are available to add and extend support for: online games, stats, user and channel management, information storage and lookup, greeting channel members, tracking last seen times, botnet management, anti-spam, file serving and distribution (usually via the DCC protocol), IRC services (similar to ChanServ and NickServ), and much more.

 Eggdrop includes built-in support for sharing user information and channel bans.
 However, a script is required to simultaneously control multiple bots and for bots to coordinate channel management and modes.

 The bot also features a "botnet", which allows multiple bots to be linked together to share data and act in a coordinated fashion.
 The botnet supports a "party line", which is accessible via DCC CHAT and Telnet.
 People can communicate within the botnet on various channels in an equivalent to a miniature IRC.
 Channel 0, the default, is referred to as the "party line".